10 UNESCO Dive Sites to Explore Before You Die

 After World War Two, UNESCO was founded to rebuild devastated schools, libraries and museums.
 As reconstruction progressed, the organisation expanded its mission – to safeguard humanity’s cultural and natural treasures, both above and below the water’s surface.

 In this article, we’ll highlight 10 UNESCO dive sites to add to your bucket list, from Australia to the Galapagos and the Philippines.
+Whether you’re actively planning your next big dive trip or simply dreaming about future adventures, these destinations are sure to inspire.

 Looking for eco-dive resort inspiration?
 Check out 13 of our favourite sustainable scuba stays around the globe.

-This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
+This article may contain affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!

 Great Barrier Reef, Australia